 Measuring CSAT is pretty straightforward.

-All you have to do is add the positive responses together, divide them by the total number of responses collected, then multiply by 100.
+To calculate customer satisfaction score, you have to add the positive responses together, divide them by the total number of responses collected, and multiply by 100.

 For example, if 50 people took part in your customer survey and 30 of them gave positive feedback — your CSAT score would then be 60%.

 (30 positive responses / 50 total responses = .60 x 100 = 60%)